ciiram/PyPol_II/README.md

 	TPM1	22196
 	WDR1	42611

 For each of the genes in the list, the input data in the format shown above is located in the data directory *DATA_DIR*.

+Executing

+	run ParPyPolII.py -i gene_list.txt  -d /home/.../Data/ -o /home/.../Results/  -s 123

+will run the model for the genes in *gene_list.txt* on the parallel engines.
+We assume that the file containing definitions for the convolved Gaussian processes (*conv_gp_funcs.py*) is located in the current working directory.
+The results are stored in the output directory.

 Citation
 ========